 On December 6, 2019, we completed the December 2019 Private Placement for an aggregate purchase price of \$26.4 million.
-We believe that, including the proceeds of this offering, we have cash and cash equivalent resources to fund our business operations into the third quarter of 2021.
+We believe that we have cash and cash equivalent resources to fund our business operations into the second quarter of 2021.